shivaligakhar-123/SDC/README.md

 ## Features

+- **Editable Tasks** :- The Tasks can be edited by clicking on them and they are saved in the backend with every key you press.
 - **Add Task** :- Add tasks by writing your task in new task field and click on create button
 - **Delete Task** :- Delete tasks by clicking on delete button provided along side each of the task.
 - **Mark task as completed** :- Mark task as completed and then they will be striked with a line.
 Tick the check box to mark a task as completed.